Call Now

 2019 Indiana Legislative Updates In Family Law: Child Support, Relocation, And Parenting Time

-It’s important for the attorneys at Ciyou & Dixon, P.C., as family law practitioners, to stay updated on Indiana laws to best serve our clients.
+It’s important for the attorneys at Dixon & Moseley, P.C., as family law practitioners, to stay updated on Indiana laws to best serve our clients.
 Part of our ongoing effort to provide effective and efficient legal counsel to meet our clients’ goals includes learning about legislation that impacts the types of cases in which we are often involved.
 In this blog post, we discuss several changes that will become effective in 2019 that may impact issues in family law (divorce, paternity, child support modification, guardianship, adoption, etc.) that an individual may find themselves facing if you are involved in one of these cases.

 Changes to Child Support – Emancipation Status: House Enrolled Act No. 1520 (Amending Ind.
 Code § 31-16-6-6)